Send the link below via email or IMCopy

 The International Baccalaureate program began in 1968 as a non-profit education foundation.

-The program was designed to provide a consistent education for internationally mobile students preparing for university enrollment.
+The program was designed to provide a consistent education for internationally minded students preparing for university enrollment.

 Providing common curriculum with common assessments, the program allowed for a true international education.